 - Lean the angle, and align the scraping disc to the surface

 - Proceed to the alignment of the tire.
-To do this, place it on the surface, turn on the grinder, and move it lengthwise
+To do this, place it on the surface, turn on the grinder, and move it lengthwise with equal pressure

 And the alignment must be done for both sides of the tire.
 After the work is complete, you can install the headset on the tool and perform a test.
-It is important to note that alignment of a guide bar that has uneven wear on one side is only appropriate when the groove is deep enough for the chain shank to pass through.
-If the groove becomes shallow, the bar must be replaced.
+It is important to note that alignment of a guide bar that has uneven wear on one side is only appropriate when the bar’s groove is deep enough for the blade shank to pass through.
+If the bar’s groove becomes shallow, the bar must be replaced.

 This is interesting!
 It is also necessary to make sure that the chainsaw sprocket is in good working order, which may have the appropriate wear and tear.

-As you can see from the material, there are many reasons why a chain saw cuts crooked.
+As you can see from the material, there are many reasons why a chainsaw cuts crooked.
 However, even a beginner will be able to find the cause and eliminate it if you approach the issue in the proper manner.
 Start checking in order, as indicated in the description, and you are sure to identify the causes, which can be eliminated in different ways.